-Ms. Nadia Bolz-Weber: Yeah, it is.
-Well, I think that, um, that really always comes down to my particular Christology, my idea of Jesus, because I think a lot of people, when there's suffering, when there's tragedy, they say, well, where is God in the midst of this?
+MS. BOLZ-WEBER: Yeah, it is.
+Well, I think that really always comes down to my particular Christology, my idea of Jesus, because I think a lot of people, when there's suffering, when there's tragedy, they say, well, where is God in the midst of this?
 Most of God is unknowable, and we should probably be grateful for that — it's in that like I want to know, right?

 But so if you look at Jesus, to me the greatest revelation of who God was was actually at the cross.
 Because to me that's not God's little boy, like God is some sort of divine child abuser sending his son — and he only had one, you know — like, come on, give me a break, right?
 You know, God's little boy and he only had one, and as this sort of divine child abuser, or as this cigar-chomping loan shark demanding his pound of flesh, you know, he's sending his little boy to the — what hogwash, right?
 That actually is God on the cross, that's God saying, I would rather die than be in the sin-accounting business that you've put me in.

-Ms. Tippett: I mean, I'm going to — I'm going to do one other question and then I'd like to open the conversation up to the people in the room.
-Um, Mary Magdalene, (laugh) who you've called the patron saint of showing up.
+MS. TIPPETT: I'm going to do one other question and then I'd like to open the conversation up to the people in the room.
+Mary Magdalene, [laughs] who you've called the patron saint of showing up.
 Well, first of all, tell us about your Mary Magdalene tattoo.
 And then tell us what Mary Magdalene means to you.

-Ms. Nadia Bolz-Weber: And so, she is announcing the resurrection.
-She was the one, this woman from whom — this woman who was delivered from so much, who was broken and could do nothing but follow Jesus and provide for Jesus and care for Jesus, and show up.
+MS. BOLZ-WEBER: And so, she is announcing the resurrection.
+She was the one, this woman who was delivered from so much, who was broken and could do nothing but follow Jesus and provide for Jesus and care for Jesus, and show up.
 She didn't hightail it out when things got hot.
 She showed up.
 And she was the one who was chosen to be the first witness of the resurrection.
 She was the one who was told to go and tell.
 I don't know what other authority I need than that story to be a preacher.
 So I very much love Mary Magdalene, yes.

-Female questioner: I'm curious, um about your kids.
+AUDIENCE MEMBER 1: I'm curious about your kids.
 I'm the mom of double PKs and I'm often asked — and they're now all out of the house and people ask me questions about how did that all work.
 So can you just say something about how your ministry has enhanced your parenting?

-Ms. Nadia Bolz-Weber: You'll notice in the book I almost never talk about my children, which is very intentional.
+MS. BOLZ-WEBER: You'll notice in the book I almost never talk about my children, which is very intentional.
 My editor tried to get me to write about my kids, and I'm like, this is not the life they chose.
 They didn't choose for their mom to be a public figure.
 So I really try to protect their privacy as much as I can.
-I mean, it's not like I'm, you know, Angelina Jolie, clearly, but, you know, I, um, but I do try and protect that.
-I can say that, um, they've always been part of community, which I think is something that — which is something I hope has really formed who they are.
+I mean, it's not like I'm, you know, Angelina Jolie, clearly, but, you know, but I do try and protect that.
+I can say that they've always been part of community, which is something I hope has really formed who they are.